 The merger agreement provides that the merger agreement and the merger must be approved by the affirmative vote of a unit majority.
 Approval of the merger agreement and the merger under the Transocean Partners limited liability company agreement requires the approval of a unit majority, including approval by the holders of a majority of the outstanding subordinated units, of Transocean Partners voting as a single class.
 Transocean Holdings owns all of the outstanding subordinated units of Transocean Partners and has voted these units to approve the merger and the merger agreement.
 Common units not represented, and common units represented and not voted, whether by broker non-vote, abstention or otherwise, at the special meeting will have the same effect as votes cast "AGAINST" the proposal to approve the merger agreement and the merger.
-Under the definition of "unit majority," as of the record date, the holders of a total of 31,084,637 outstanding common units will be required to approve the merger agreement and the merger.
-As of the record date, there were 40,914,962 common units outstanding, of which 21,254,310 were owned by Transocean Holdings.
-Pursuant to the merger agreement, Transocean Holdings has agreed to vote all of the membership interests (including its common units, subordinated units and Transocean Member Interest) in Transocean Partners owned by it or its subsidiaries "FOR" the proposal to approve the merger agreement and the merger.
-Therefore, the affirmative vote of the holders of an additional 9,830,327 outstanding common units (approximately 50.1% of the outstanding common units not owned by Transocean Holdings) is required to approve the proposal to approve the merger agreement.
+Under the definition of "unit majority," as of the record date, the holders of a total of 31,084,637 outstanding common units outstanding, of which 21,254,310 were owned by Transocean Holdings.
+Pursuant to the merger agreement, Transocean Member Interest) in Transocean Partners owned by it or its subsidiaries "FOR" the proposal to approve the merger agreement and the merger.
+Therefore, the affirmative vote of the holders of an additional 9,830,327 outstanding common units (approximately 50.1% of the outstanding common units not owned by Transocean Holdings) is required to approve the merger agreement.